 Not the sort of hiking I had been dreaming of while at work.
 At least I was outdoors with my family.

 Then the trail tucked into the woods and the day just got better from there.

-It wasn’t long and we came to the first interesting find.
-The remains of an old blast shelter from a former quarrying operation.
+It wasn’t long, and we came to the first exciting find — the remains of an old blast shelter from a former quarrying operation.